HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-3 Receiver, Transmitter, Transceiver.md

 For you Technician class operators, you're most likely going to be using a VHF/UHF transceiver.
 These come in two main flavors:

-- **Handheld Transceivers (HTs)**: These handy little radios fit right in your hand—hence the name "handheld!"
+- **Handheld Transceivers (HTs)**: These handy little radios fit right in your hand — hence the name "handheld!"
 In fact, since you can walk and talk with them, some people even call them "walkie-talkies!"
 They're portable, battery-powered, and perfect for local communications.
 Great for emergency prep or chatting while hiking!

 - **Mobile Transceivers**: These pack more punch and are designed to be installed in your vehicle or as a base station at home.
 They usually have more power and features than HTs.

-Both types do essentially the same job—they receive and transmit.
+Both types do essentially the same job — they receive and transmit.
 The main differences are in power output, features, and of course, size.

 #### Specialized Uses and Frequency Conversion